Zbyněk Michálek

 Zbyněk Michálek ([ˈzbɪɲɛk ˈmɪxaːlɛk], born 23 December 1982) is a Czech former professional ice hockey defenceman.
 He most recently played for Sparta Praha of the Czech Extraliga (ELH).
 Michálek has also previously played in the NHL for the Minnesota Wild, Arizona Coyotes, Pittsburgh Penguins, and St. Louis Blues.
-He is the older brother of former NHL star and current UFA Milan Michálek.
+He is the older brother of former NHL star Milan Michálek.

 Playing career

 Junior

 Michálek played two seasons of major junior ice hockey for the Shawinigan Cataractes of the Quebec Major Junior Hockey League (QMJHL).
 He was not drafted in any NHL Entry Draft, but began playing professional hockey in 2002 with the Houston Aeros of the American Hockey League (AHL), winning a Calder Cup championship with the team in 2003.

 Professional

 Minnesota Wild, Phoenix Coyotes

 Michálek made his NHL debut during the 2003–04 season with the Minnesota Wild, the Aeros' NHL affiliate.
 In 2005, Michálek was traded to the Phoenix Coyotes in exchange for Erik Westrum and Dustin Wood.
 He played five seasons for the Coyotes, leading the NHL in blocked shots during the 2008–09 season.
 His excellent play continued into 2010, as he helped the Coyotes earn a Stanley Cup playoff berth for the first time since 2002.